-Solid Wood Flooring is designed to bring beautiful wood looks to your environment to fit your flooring needs and style, while also providing a solution with easy maintenance.
+Bellawood Engineered Wood Flooring is designed to bring beautiful wood looks to your environment to fit your flooring needs and style, while also providing a solution with easy maintenance.

-Created for residential and light commercial applications, this flooring is extremely durable but still requires care and attention to keep it looking beautiful for years to come.
+Created for residential and light commercial applications, this flooring is tough but still requires care and attention to keep it looking beautiful for years to come.

-For day to day cleaning we recommend the floor to be swept and/or vacuumed.
+- For day to day cleaning we recommend the floor to be swept and/or vacuumed.
 The vacuum head must be a felt brush type.
 Do not use vacuum with beater bars / very hard bristles.
-This will eliminate fine particles of dirt and grit that act like sandpaper which will scratch and / or dull the surface of your flooring.

-Reduce the visibility of minor scratches using Bellawood Scratch Away.

-Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas.

-Use Bellawood Floor Cleaner to deep clean your whole floor and clean spots and soiled areas.

-DO NOT use cleaning agents containing wax, oil or polish.
-Leftover residue will form a dull film.

-DO NOT use steel wool or scouring pad, as they will scratch the floor.

-DO NOT use steam or wet mops.
+This will eliminate fine particles of dirt and grit that act like sandpaper which will scratch and / or dull the surface of your flooring. - Reduce the visibility of minor scratches using Bellawood Scratch Away. - Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas. - Use Bellawood Floor Cleaner to deep clean your whole floor and clean spots and soiled areas. - DO NOT use cleaning agents containing wax, oil or polish.
+Leftover residue will form a dull film. - DO NOT use steel wool or scouring pad, as they will scratch the floor. - DO NOT use steam or wet mops.

+This flooring can be dented, gouged and scratched, this can by caused by but is not limited to: dropped objects, damaged shoe heels / soles, pet nails / claws, abrasive particles, etc.

+The following steps will help reduce the risk of this kind of damage:
-Floor protectors should always be installed to the bottom of furniture to prevent scratching and marking We recommend the use of a hard surface (non-studded), non-rubber chair mat to protect your floor from office chairs with casters.

-Light, rolling furniture should be outfitted with broad-surface, non-staining casters that have been engineered for hard surface floors (casters should be a minimum of 1" wide and at least 2" in diameter.

-Never slide or roll heavy furniture or appliances across the floor.

-If flooring will be exposed to rolling traffic or heavy, appliances protect the flooring with plywood or hardboard panels.
+- Floor protectors should always be installed to the bottom of furniture to prevent scratching and marking. - Minimize abrasive material and dirt by placing mats on both sides of exterior doors and by using area rugs in high-traffic areas. - We recommend the use of a hard surface (non-studded), non-rubber chair mat to protect your floor from office chairs with casters. - Light, rolling furniture should be outfitted with broad-surface, non-staining casters that have been engineered for hard surface floors (casters should be a minimum of 1" wide and at least 2" in diameter. - Never slide or roll heavy furniture or appliances across the floor. - If flooring will be exposed to rolling traffic or heavy, appliances protect the flooring with plywood or hard-board panels. - Remove shoes that are damaged exposing sharp metal, have cleats etc. before walking on the floor.